-- The 1% for Recycling program emphasizes implementation of Metro's adopted Waste Reduction Plan.
-Proposals will be evaluated in relation to their ability to carry out one or more components of the plan.
-Projects that are awarded grants or loans will receive funding based on their ability to demonstrate that an objective of the waste reduction plan will be met or completed. - 2.
+- A. ONE PERCENT FOR RECYCLING PROGRAM OPERATING PRINCIPLES - 1.
+The 1% For Recycling program emphasizes implementation of Metro's adopted Waste Reduction Plan.
+Projects that are awarded grants or loans will receive funding based on their ability to demonstrate that an objective of the Waste Reduction Plan can be met. - 2.
 The 1% for Recycling Funds are available for development projects.
 This means projects that are new and which offer a program that has not been tried before (innovative) are the target group for this funding.
 This may include projects that have been implemented in areas other than the Metropolitan Service District area. - 3.
 The 1% for Recycling Funds are not intended to function as a replacement for capital that would normally be obtainable by companies or individuals via traditional private capital raising methods.
 Therefore, applicants may be required to demonstrate why funds are not otherwise available for this proposal. - 4.
-This program is not intended to augment ongoing operations of existing for-profit and not-forprofit entities.
+This program is not intended to augment ongoing operations of existing for-profit and not-for-profit entities.
+Past capital expenditures by proposer for equipment, property, etc. are not eligible for reimbursement under this program.
 Projects that are eligible for funding, therefore, will be given consideration based on the technology or program proposed, for which there is potential for development or implementation, but which would not otherwise be undertaken by the proposer at this time. - 5.
 Applications for projects with merit, that due to size or cost, do not fit the program's criteria, may receive further consideration through a separate means, such as the agency budget process. - 6.
-Proposers will be eligible to re-apply for funding from year to year. - 7.
-Funds for this program will be available to proposers both on an outright grant basis or as a loan.
+Proposers will be eligible to re-apply for funding from year to year.

+7. Funds for this program will be available to proposers both on an outright grant basis or as a loan.
 Recommendation of a grant versus a loan will be determined by the Committee based on the size of the project and the financial profile of the proposer.